Homeowners to Receive Extra Help for Flood Clean-up

 Residents are asked to report damages

-Residents affected by flooding are urged to report damage by calling 1-888-298-8555 or by registering online.
+Residents affected by flooding are urged to report damage by calling

 The Damage Report Line program allows residents, tenants, small businesses and not-for-profit organizations to receive information and register their flood-related damage.